grafana/grafana/docs/sources/features/datasources/cloudwatch.md

 ## Using the Metric Query Editor

-You need to specify the namespace, metric name and at least one statistic.
-If `Match Exact` is enabled, you also need to specify all dimensions of the metric you’re querying, so that the [metric schema](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/search-expression-syntax.html) matches exactly.
+To create a valid query, you need to specify the namespace, metric name and at least one statistic.
+If `Match Exact` is enabled, you also need to specify all the dimensions of the metric you’re querying, so that the [metric schema](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/search-expression-syntax.html) matches exactly.
 If `Match Exact` is off, you can specify any number of dimensions by which you’d like to filter.
 Up to 100 metrics matching your filter criteria will be returned.

 ### Dynamic queries using dimension wildcards